Myanmar profile - Overview

 The EU followed the US lead, lifting all non-military sanctions in April 2012 and offering Myanmar more than $100m in development aid later that year.

-The largest ethnic group is the Burman people, who are distantly related to the Tibetans and the Chinese.
+The largest ethnic group is the Burman people, distantly related to the Tibetans and Chinese.
 Burman dominance over Karen, Shan, Rakhine, Mon, Rohingya, Chin, Kachin and other minorities has been the source of considerable ethnic tension and has fuelled intermittent protests and separatist rebellions.

 Military offensives against insurgents have uprooted many thousands of civilians.
 Ceasefire deals signed in late 2011 and early 2012 with rebels of the Karen and Shan ethnic groups suggested a new determination to end the long-running conflicts, as did a draft ceasefire agreement signed between the government and all 16 rebel groups in March 2015.

-A largely rural, densely forested country, Burma is the world's largest exporter of teak and a principal source of jade, pearls, rubies and sapphires.
+A largely rural, densely-forested country, Myanmar is the world's largest exporter of teak and a principal source of jade, pearls, rubies and sapphires.
 It has highly fertile soil and important offshore oil and gas deposits.
 Little of this wealth reaches the mass of the population.

 The economy is one of the least developed in the world, and is suffering the effects of decades of stagnation, mismanagement, and isolation.
 Key industries have long been controlled by the military, and corruption is rife.
 The military has also been accused of large-scale trafficking in heroin, of which Burma is a major exporter.

-The EU, United States and Canada imposed economic sanctions on Burma, and among major economies only China, India and South Korea have invested in the country.
+The EU, United States and Canada imposed economic sanctions on Myanmar, and among major economies only China, India and South Korea have invested in the country.